Azure/ResourceModules/docs/wiki/ModulesDesign.md

   > **Example:** The VirtualNetworkPeering construct leverages the VirtualNetworkPeering module to deploy multiple virtual network peerings at once
 - Where the resource type in question supports it, the module should have support for:
   1. **Diagnostic logs** and **metrics** (you can have them sent to any combination of storage account, log analytics and event hub)
-  2. Resource and child-resource level **RBAC** (e.g. providing data contributor access on a storage account; granting file share/blob container level access in a storage account)
+  2. Resource and child-resource level **RBAC** (for example providing data contributor access on a storage account; granting file share/blob container level access in a storage account)
   3. **Tags** (as objects)
   4. **Locks**
   5. **Private Endpoints** (if supported)